Tuesday, October 28, 2008

 Another of Kurt's classic.
 It's very easy to read.
 I've enjoyed so much.
 Maybe because that I believe in evolution.

-He was unmarried and never have reproduced, and so was insignificant from an evolutionary point of view.
+He was unmarried and never have reproduced, and so was insignificant from an evolutionary point of view.and:

 I am going to read all Vonnegut now.
 I've already started Cat's Cradle!!!!!